pimcore/generic-data-index-bundle/doc/02_Configuration/04_Opensearch.md

 # OpenSearch Client Setup

-Following configuration is required to set up open-search.
-OpenSearch client configuration takes place via [Pimcore Opensearch Client](https://github.com/pimcore/opensearch-client) and has two parts:
+Following configuration is required to set up OpenSearch.
+The OpenSearch client configuration takes place via [Pimcore Opensearch Client](https://github.com/pimcore/opensearch-client) and has two parts:
 1) Configuring an OpenSearch client.
 2) Define the client to be used by Generic Data Index bundle.